Lisa Murkowski: Personal life

 Murkowski is married to Verne Martell.
 They have two sons, Nicolas and Matthew.
 Murkowski is Roman Catholic.
 As of 2018, according to OpenSecrets.org, Murkowski's net worth was more than $1.4 million.
+Her sister, Carol, is married to the son of State Senator Arliss Sturgulewski, a former gubernatorial nominee.

 Property sale controversy

 In July 2007, Murkowski said she would sell back land she bought from Anchorage businessman Bob Penney, a day after a Washington watchdog group filed a Senate ethics complaint against her alleging that Penney sold the property well below market value.
 The Anchorage Daily News wrote, "The transaction amounted to an illegal gift worth between $70,000 and $170,000, depending on how the property was valued, according to the complaint by the National Legal and Policy Center."
 According to the Associated Press, Murkowski bought the land from two developers tied to the Ted Stevens probe.

 In 2008, Murkowski amended her Senate financial disclosures for 2004 through 2006, adding income of $60,000 per year from the sale of a property in 2003, and more than $40,000 a year from the sale of her "Alaska Pasta Company" in 2005.